Euro vs Yen (FX:EURJPY)

 From May 2020 to Jul 2020

-The Commonwealth Bank flash composite output index rose to 26.4 in May from 21.7 in April.
-A score below 50 indicates contraction.
+The Commonwealth Bank services Purchasing Managers' Index climbed to 26.9 in May from 19.5 in the previous month.
+However, a score below 50 indicates contraction.

-Looking ahead, PMI reports from major European economies are due in the European session.
+Looking ahead, PMI reports from major European economies, German jobless rate for May, Eurozone PPI and jobless rate for April are due in the European session.

 U.S. ADP private payrolls data for May is scheduled for release at 8:15 am ET.

 At 10:00 am ET, the Bank of Canada announces decision on interest rates.
 Economists forecast the benchmark rate to remain at 0.25 percent.